InserirAquiNome/crypto/videos/README.md

-# Videos tirados do youtube e outras fontes
+# Videos from youtube and other sources

 ## Youtube channels/videos: